Our Programs

 In our secondary program, students work on functional curriculum and vocational training designed for real life.
 The focus expands to community participation, on-campus work skills, social connections, and home-to-school living routines.

-G.R.O.W. is our bridge to the community.
 Students who are ready step outside school walls to practice real-life skills – communication, budgeting, self-advocacy, planning, and workplace behavior.
 It’s about making the classroom learning matter in the world around them.

 Enrichment